External freedom to speak up policy for NHS workers

 You can also access a range of health and wellbeing support via NHS England:

-NHS England also has a Speaking Up support scheme that you can apply to if you have encountered disadvantage for speaking up.
+NHS England also has a Speaking Up Support Scheme that you can apply to if you have encountered disadvantage from speaking up.

 You can also contact the following organisations: